 - the Listing Rules

-The NSM is provided by Morningstar.
-On the NSM all users can access the regulated information provided by listed entities.
-The NSM allows users to search all announcements and documents via:
+On the NSM, users can access the regulated information and announcements submitted by listed issuers and Primary Information providers (PIPs).
+It allows users to search all regulatory disclosures and documents by:

 - company name

-and then to view and print the document for free.
+and then to view, print the document or export search results to CSV for free.

 Placing a prospectus on the NSM does not fulfil the obligations of issuers to make the prospectus public under PRR 3.2.2.

-Morningstar will automatically receive all regulatory announcements that must be published via the RIS regime.
-It will get these via regulatory feeds and store them within the NSM.
+We will automatically receive all regulatory announcements disseminated by issuers via Primary Information Providers (PIPs).
+We get these via regulatory feeds and store them in the NSM.

-To ensure that users can search for documents accurately and quickly, all issuers should ensure that, when making a regulatory announcement, they use the correct headline code and category.
+So users can search for documents accurately and quickly, all issuers should ensure they use the correct headline code and category when making an announcement.

-All announcements required under the LRs, DTRs, PRs and PRRs have a headline code for issuers to use, so there should be no reason for an incorrect code.
-The ‘Miscellaneous’ codes should only be used if absolutely necessary.
-As part of the obligation to announce information to the market, the issuer must ensure this information is correctly labelled.
+All announcements required under the LRs, DTRs, PRs and PRRs have a headline code for issuers to use, so codes should be correct.
+Only use the ‘Miscellaneous’ codes if absolutely necessary.
+It is part of an issuer’s obligation to announce information to the market to correctly label this information.

 If you have any concerns or questions, please speak to your Primary Information Provider.